lunarshott77/The-Morning-Calm-Ledger/README.md

 I don't know who or what system decided this formula was "too much" for Reddit, but the truth belongs to the public.

+I am an independent researcher currently focused on modeling EM liquidity flows.
+Any sponsorships will be used to secure computing resources and data for further model refinement.

 A Physics-based model for tracking global currency reserves.
 Starting with South Korea